 FreeDomination and the Social Bureaucrat Party were afraid of losing the known.
 Otherwise, unknowing would upend everything they had worked for.
-So, their force was pimped out by calculation to calculation.
+So, their force was pimped out by calculation.
 Their calculation was a regressive tendency which served as a protection racket.

 All his life he had been a conscientious objector.
 Life was a pack of lies and N futuristic rebellion.
 His personality, wedded to the permanent fixture of the Emerald Sun, loomed over the empirically verifiable world while snorting cocaine, doing poppers, drinking and smoking, fucking and laughing.
 There was a banshee on his back but if anyone could evaluate the situation it would be him.
 The day’s deeds would indeed be cut from the cloth of the order.

 N was the main character amongst the many etched onto this tablet which is a clandestine publication preserved in Hell.

 He took his priestly attendance to the rapidity of the order like there was no tomorrow, only tempests.
 Nothing emanating from inside or outside would do.
 Either way, it would only be of the same complete, integrated and compromised wholeness that bred indifference.

 N would sometimes appear to be preoccupied with some memory or concern, but it may have been that he was just waiting for the right moment to act.
 He would make banal remarks about, for instance, the hotel lobby or the ruins, and they sounded like parables or axioms.
 He was imbued with the innocence of the ordinary and wore its naïve, sandy glow unconsciously like an animal skin.